First Nations and Inuit Summer Work Experience Program

 - outline the activities to be undertaken and explain how they will meet the program's objectives

-- outline the results to be achieved by the project
+- outline the results to be achieved by the initiative or the project

 - demonstrate that the activities will provide assistance only to eligible participants

-- provide an estimate of related costs, including those costs shared with partners
+- provide an estimate of related eligible costs, including costs shared with partners

 The proposed placement must provide a minimum of 80 hours of work per participant.